Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Figure 3.
 Administration of anti-HIV therapy at the onset of opportunistic complications

-According to the cross-tabulation of data accumulated since 2002 on the time from HIV diagnosis to the onset of opportunistic complications and the duration of anti-HIV therapy (Figure 4), the majority of patients who developed opportunistic complications within 3 months after HIV diagnosis and those who had not sought medical attention for a long time had obviously been untreated or discontinued treatment.
-Moreover, 56% of patients who developed opportunistic complications 1 year or more after the diagnosis of HIV infection had been untreated or discontinued treatment.
-In particular, a large proportion of patients who developed opportunistic complications more than 1 year after the diagnosis of HIV infection (28%) had discontinued treatment.
-However, 41.0% of these patients had received ART for 6 months or more.
-When only the 2022 data were considered (Figure 5), the proportion of untreated patients was significantly larger among patients who developed opportunistic complications within 3 months after HIV diagnosis than among patients who developed opportunistic complications within 1 year.
-In patients who had been treated for 6 months or more, the cumulative incidence rates of opportunistic complications were 19.4% for cytomegalovirus infection, 12.5% for pneumocystis pneumonia (PCP), 10.9% for candidiasis, 10.5% for non-Hodgkin’s lymphoma, 9.1% for nontuberculous mycobacteriosis, 7.7% for active tuberculosis, and 5.8% for Kaposi’s sarcoma, in descending order (Figure 6).
+According to the cross-tabulation of data accumulated since 2002 on the time from the HIV diagnosis to the onset of opportunistic complications and the duration of anti-HIV therapy (Figure 4), most patients who developed opportunistic complications within 3 months after HIV diagnosis and those who had not visited the hospital for a long time after diagnosis were clearly untreated or had discontinued treatment.
+Of the patients, 57% who developed opportunistic complications 1 year or more after being diagnosed with HIV infection were untreated or had discontinued treatment.
+Particularly, a large proportion (29%) of patients who developed opportunistic complications more than 1 year after being diagnosed with HIV infection had discontinued treatment; 41.0% of these patients had received ART for 6 months or more.
+When only the 2023 data were considered (Figure 5), the proportion of untreated patients among patients who developed opportunistic complications within 3 months after HIV diagnosis was substantially larger, whereas the proportion among patients who developed opportunistic complications within 1 year was smaller.
+In patients who had been treated for 6 months or more, the cumulative incidences of opportunistic complications, in descending order, were 19.2% for cytomegalovirus infection, 12.4% for Pneumocystis pneumonia (PCP), 11.0% for non-Hodgkin’s lymphoma, 10.8% for candidiasis, 9.0% for nontuberculous mycobacteriosis, 7.7% for active tuberculosis infection, and 5.8% for Kaposi’s sarcoma (Figure 6).

 Figure 4.
 Association between the time from the diagnosis of HIV infection to the onset of opportunistic complications and the administration of anti-HIV therapy